Naoya Makoto: Biography

 Naoya Makoto debuted as an actor in 1971.
 His first appearance was as a guest performer in the film Gendai Yakuza: Sakura Chi Sankyoudai.
 Over the next few years, Makoto performed in a variety of small roles.
 He also plays small roles in musical theater.
-In 1975, he starred in Himitsu Sentai Goranger and became famous.
+In 1975, he starred in Himitsu Sentai Gorenger and became famous.

 Makoto also has a singing career in J-pop (Japanese pop music).
 His world solo recording career began with the EP 'Omae no Asakusa', which was released in 1978 on the King Records label.